Reviewed by Whitney White, MS CMHC, NCC., LPC

 A manic depressive is someone that is experiencing manic depression or bipolar disorder.

-There are a couple of different types of bipolar disorder and another manic disorder, known as hypomania.
+There are a couple of different types of bipolar disorder and another condition, known as hypomania.

-Here are some of the most common symptoms of manic depression.
+Here are some of the most common symptoms of bipolar disorder:

 - Eating too much